malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Unit status](pics/map/status-menu.png "Status and action menu of unit")

 Every action in the menu can be clicked, or the corresponding letter can be pressed on keyboard.
 A menu item can open another menu with more details.
-You can move the mouse over a button to get a description or the features of a given element.
-The actions will be explained for every unit.
+You can move the mouse over a button to get a description of a given element.
+The possible actions will be explained for every unit.

 ## Movement